asielh1n1/node-red-contrib-jsonwebtoken/README.md

 * **Validate Audience**: Validates that the audience is correct.
 * **Validate Issuer**: Validates that the token issuer is correct.
 * **Validate Max Age**: The "max age" in a JSON Web Token (JWT) refers to the maximum time a token can be considered valid from the moment it was issued.
 The value is expressed in seconds
 * **Validate Claims**: Allows validating the different claims of the token, ideal for validating the scopes, roles, and users with access to some API resources.
+It is also possible to validate objects in depth like "user.roles[0]"

 ## Examples